nikstur/userborn/README.md

 ## Getting Started

-To enable Userborn, you need to import the flake into your system and enable the service:
+To enable Userborn you need to import the module and enable the service:

 ```nix
 services.userborn.enable = true;